-Several types of nerve blocks can be used in oral surgery:
+Several types of nerve blocks can be used for oral surgery in cats:

-Rostral mandibular (mental) blocks affect bone, teeth, and intraoral soft tissue from the mandibular second to third premolar rostral to the midline.
+Rostral mandibular (mental) blocks affect bone, teeth, and intraoral soft tissue from the mandibular canine to the mandibular symphysis.

-Care should always be taken not to inject a vessel.
-Although rare, resistance when depressing the syringe plunger indicates that the needle may be in the nerve; the needle should be withdrawn and redirected.
+Care should be taken not to inject a vessel.
 Extravascular placement can be ensured by aspirating the needle before injection.

 Infusion Volume of 0.5% Bupivacaine per Site Based on Patient Weight

 To assist with needle placement, visualize the infraorbital foramen that lies a few millimeters dorsal to the apices of the maxillary third premolar.
 Note that the infraorbital foramen is larger and more dorsal in cats than in dogs.

 Author Insight Unlike in most dogs, in cats the neurovascular bundle is not readily palpable.
 As long as the needle is advanced against the bone starting rostral to the third premolar in a rostral-tocaudal direction, it should enter the canal with no resistance.